zauberzeug/rosys/docs/examples/hardware.md

 With `communication.debug_ui()` you can add some helpful UI elements for debugging the serial communication.

-Furthermore, you can add a button send the [Lizard](https://lizard.dev/) configuration to the microcontroller running the Lizard firmware.
+Furthermore, you can add a button to send the [Lizard](https://lizard.dev/) configuration to the microcontroller running the Lizard firmware.
 This way it recognizes wheel commands from the `RobotBrain` module and responds accordingly.

 The lizard configuration for two wheels controlled with an [ODrive](https://odriverobotics.com/) might look as follows: